 User and developer documentation for the latest version of AutoArchive is accessible via links below.

 AutoArchive development sources are accessible via Mercurial repository at https://sourceforge.net/p/autoarchive/autoarchive/ci/default/tree.

 To download development sources using Mercurial you can type:

 hg clone http://hg.code.sf.net/p/autoarchive/autoarchive autoarchive-autoarchive

-For access the bug tracker, forums and donation system visit the project page.
+For access the bug tracker and donation system visit the project page.